watsona4/scipy2016/SciPy2016TripReport.md

 At NNL-Knolls, many Python and non-Python projects already use the Git version control system successfully.
-The Lynx project uses Microsoft's Team Foundation Server (TFS) in a similar manner as many open source projects use Github.
-TFS lags behind Github in the tools it provides for collaborative development, but is further along in integration with work planning tools.
-It would be nice to provide an installation of Github Enterprise for use in NNL, but due to the difficulty in bringing in and hosting outside software, TFS will suffice for most needs.
-As Github is further developed, it would be worthwhile to monitor its development and see if it’s a tool NNL should pursue.
+The Lynx project uses Microsoft's Team Foundation Server (TFS) in a similar manner as many open source projects use GitHub.
+TFS lags behind GitHub in the tools it provides for collaborative development, but is further along in integration with work planning tools.
+It would be nice to provide an installation of GitHub Enterprise for use in NNL, but due to the difficulty in bringing in and hosting outside software, TFS will suffice for most needs.
+As GitHub is further developed, it would be worthwhile to monitor its development and see if it’s a tool NNL should pursue.

 Likewise, the Lynx project uses Pytest extensively for unit and